huilan1210/KeyAlloSite/README.md

 ```

-Please address all questions to lhlai@pku.edu.cn.
+Please address all questions to juanxie@pku.edu.cn.